Stock of Northeast Arctic cod (Gadus morhua)

-The size of the cod stock is influenced by natural conditions, like the sea temperature and the occurrence of predators, in addition to human impacts, where fishing is most important.
+The size of the cod stock is affected both by natural conditions such as sea temperature and presence of predators, as well as human influence.
+Fishing is the most significant impact.

-The agreed quota for 2019 is 725,000 tonnes.
-This is higher than the advice from the International Council for the Exploration of the Sea (ICES), which is based on the revised catch rule for 2016.
-For 2018, the quota agreed upon was 775,000 tonnes, which was 63,000 tonnes higher than the advice from ICES.
+The agreed quota for 20222 is 708,480 tonnes.
+This is identical with the advice from the International Council for the Exploration of the Sea (ICES), which is based on the revised catch rule for 2016.

-About 70% of the annual catch is taken by bottom trawls, the rest with nets, lines, seine nets and jigging.
+About 70% of the annual catch is caught by bottom trawls, the rest with nets, lines, seine nets and jigging.

-In its recommendation concerning the quota for 2017, ICES classified the stock as having good reproductive capacity and being harvested sustainably.
+In its recommendation concerning the quota for 2022, ICES classified the stock as having good reproductive capacity and being harvested sustainably.
 The size of the spawning stock has been above the precautionary level since 2002.
-Fishing mortality has been substantially reduced from well above the critical level in 1999 to below the precautionary level as of 2008.
-The last years it has increased again and reached the precautionary level in 2017.

 About the monitoring

-The indicator aims at presenting the size of the spawning stock of northeast arctic cod in the Barents Sea over time.
+The indicator aims at presenting the size of the spawning stock of Northeast Arctic cod in the Barents Sea over time.
 The stock is monitored by Norwegian (www.imr.no) and Russian (www.pinro.ru) institutes of marine research.
-The estimations of spawning stock size is conducted once every year, and is based on historical catch data and data from research cruises.
+The estimations of spawning stock size are conducted once every year and is based on historical catch data and data from research cruises.

-Norwegian and Russian institutes of marine research contributes through the International Council for the Exploration of the Sea (ICES), giving advices to the Norwegian-Russian Fishery Commission on management of the stock of northeast arctic cod in the Barents Sea.
+Norwegian and Russian institutes of marine research contribute through the International Council for the Exploration of the Sea (ICES), giving advice to the Norwegian-Russian Fishery Commission on management of the stock of Northeast Arctic cod in the Barents Sea.